Swedish Model Anna Nystrom Shows Off Pert Bum In Cheetah Print Mini Dress On Instagram

 NEW Youtube video is up! ????????
 I’m opening up more in this one and showing you how a normal cozy day can look like for me!
 And also, how I make my homemade pizza ????
 Link in bio to watch the whole video! ????
 Don’t forget to like and subscribe to make sure not to miss my upcoming videos ????☺️

 Nystrom posted a clip from the video on her Instagram page, and several of her fans speculated that the mystery man could be her boyfriend.
-Some websites like The Famous People have claimed that she’s dating popular male fitness model Ako Rahim but he’s not the man in her videos.
+Some websites like The Famous People have claimed that she’s dating popular male fitness model Ako Rahim, but he’s not the man in her videos.

 It’s pretty clear that Nystrom wants him to retain at least some of his privacy by not sharing his name or social media handles.
 That information would likely trigger a wave of angry comments from disgruntled fans with unrequited love for the fitness model.

-But those millions of fans have allowed Nystrom to become a successful social media influencer.
+Those millions of fans have allowed Nystrom to become a successful social media influencer.
 According to an article by Business Insider in September 2018, she earns an estimated $10,250 per sponsored post.
-According to Influencer Marketing Hub, she’s she has previously done promotional posts for Skinny Mint Tea, Lush, and Wellington.
+According to Influencer Marketing Hub, she has previously done promotional posts for Skinny Mint Tea, Lush, and Wellington.
 She’s also considered Sweden’s leading influencer.